 Volunteers are an essential part of the VITA initiative.
 The number of trained and dedicated volunteers directly affects the number of residents who can be served by the VITA Center.

-Certification Levels for Volunteer Tax Preparers are Basic, Intermediate, Advanced, Military, International, Puerto Rico and Foreign Student.
+Certification Levels for Volunteer Tax Preparers are Basic, Advanced, Military, International.

 Depending on the level of certification, volunteers are taught to correctly identify filing status and to prepare returns with wages, tips, interest, dividends, unearned income, Social Security, retirement income and self-employed income for Schedule C-EZ.
 Filling in Schedules C, D, and E are not part of the training or requirement for VITA volunteers.

 All volunteers must complete the Basic course.
 Volunteers who are certified in Basic can prepare returns within the scope of the Basic course.
 Volunteers can stop with Basic or proceed with other courses.
 Volunteers can only prepare returns for the level at which they have been certified.
-Quality reviewers and Instructors must be certified at the Intermediate level or higher.
-(Note: The Foreign Student course does not require Basic certification.)
+Quality reviewers and Instructors must be certified at the advance level or higher.

 - Basic Course will certify the completion of wage-earner returns such as Forms 1040-EZ, 1040-A and simple Forms 1040.